Hadron67/tscc-compiler/README.md

     printDetailedTime: true
 });
 ```
+The module also provides a more flexible way to use it.

 ### Test input
 You can give the tscc-compiler a test input string to test if the grammar works.
 Input string consists of the following two elements, seperated by spaces: